Good Grief

 * We are each others best friend (and actually, really? only true friend)

-* For ~30 years of marriage we are rarely more than an arm's length away.
+* For ~30 years of marriage we are rarely more than an arm's length away from each other.

 * We can have "quiet time" sitting at the same table and plenty of "emotional space".